ronak132/ronak132.github.io/index.md

 I am interested in computer vision, machine learning and its application on various aspects, especially which impact life of a common man, makes it easy.

+Projects I worked on :-
+Sketch-tutor :- game designed to learn a new language by sketching the characters in a fun way.
+Age determination by facial recognition - determining age of a person by using the density of wrinkle present on face.
+Video compression :- video compression based on region of interest in a video stream.
+Image captioning for grayscale images :- generating captions for grayscale images by using image classification and NLP techniques.

 I am also interested in robotics.
 I was Coordinator of [Robotics Club IITH](https://www.facebook.com/RoboticsClubIITH/).

 I also worked as core member of [Electronika Club](https://sq-al.facebook.com/elektronica.iith/).